Minimal toughness in special graph classes: Claw-free graphs

-\begin{corollary} For any rational number $t > 0$, the class of $t$-tough claw-free graphs can be recognized in polynomial time. \end{corollary}
+\begin{corollary} For any rational number $t > 0$, the class of $t$-tough, claw-free graphs can be recognized in polynomial time. \end{corollary}

-The following lemma follows directly from the proof of Theorem~\ref{clawfree}, which can be found as Theorem $10$ in \cite{claw}.
+The following lemma follows directly from the proof of Theorem~\ref{thm:toughness_of_clawfree}, which can be found as Theorem $10$ in the article by~\cite{article:clawfree}.

-\begin{lemma} Let $G$ be a claw-free $t$-tough graph and $S$ a tough set.
-Now the vertices of $S$ have neighbors in exactly two components of $G-S$, and the components of $G-S$ have exactly $2t$ neighbors (in $S$). \end{lemma}
+\begin{lemma} Let $G$ be a noncomplete, claw-free graph and $S$ a tough set.
+Then the vertices of $S$ have neighbors in exactly two components of $G-S$, and the components of $G-S$ have exactly $2 \tau(G)$ neighbors (in $S$). \end{lemma}